tbrugz/queryon/web/doc/queries.md

 **html(x) + table.js**:

 * blob columns have download link
-* `_FILEEXT` suffix: blob download link uses this file extension
+* `_FILEEXT` suffix: blob download link uses it's value as file extension

 Special query constructs inside SQL comments (`/* ... */`)
 ----------------

-* `allow-encapsulation=<false|true>` - allow the query to be encapsulated with another query by the QueryOn engine so that the query results may be paginated in the database, for example.
+* `allow-encapsulation=<false|true>` - allows the query to be encapsulated within another query by the QueryOn engine so that, for example, the query results may be paginated in the database.
 In some edge cases this may be a problem, so it can be disabled (default is *false*)
-* `limit-max=<numeric>` - limit the number of rows that may be returned by the query in a single request.
+* `limit-max=<numeric>` - limits the number of rows that may be returned by the query in a single request

 Query commands